BetonQuest/BetonQuest/docs/API/Essentials/Overview.md

 This relationship maintains consistency across server restarts and quest package reloads, as the same identifier always resolves to functionally identical instances when recreated from the same [instruction](../Tools/Instruction.md).

+To obtain a new identifier instance without parsing it from an instruction, you can resolve it directly through the API.
+Note that direct identifier resolution is only possible when the package is loaded and contains the referenced object.

+??? example "Code Example"
+    The following example demonstrates how to obtain an `ActionIdentifier` for the action `openGate` in the package `daily`.
+    ```java
+    final QuestPackage questPackage = betonQuestApi.packages().getPackage("daily");
+    final ActionIdentifier actionId = betonQuestApi.identifiers().getFactory(ActionIdentifier.class)
+        .parseIdentifier(questPackage, "openGate"); //(1)!
+    ```

+    1. The `questPackage` is nullable.
+If it is null, the string has to contain the absolute package path.
+If it is not null, the string can be relative to the package's path.

 ### Factories, Registries, Managers

 The [factory design pattern](https://refactoring.guru/design-patterns/abstract-factory){:target="_blank"} is used in the API to create objects without having to know their concrete classes.